dboddie-canonical-work/disgorged-docs/basic-snapcraft-yaml-example.rst

 ..
 33074.md

-.. \_basic-snapcraft-yaml-example:
+.. _basic-snapcraft-yaml-example:

 Basic snapcraft.yaml example
 ============================

-The following is a complete example *snapcraft.yaml* file taken from our `Python documentation <python-apps.md>`__.
+The following is a complete example *snapcraft.yaml* file taken from our :ref:`Python documentation <python-apps>`.
 It’s for an application called `yt-dlp <https://github.com/yt-dlp/yt-dlp>`__, a command line tool for parsing online videos.

 We will look at each section of the code separately and learn what it does: